-Oregon's rocky coast provides a window into the marine environment that most people, other than SCUBA divers or fishermen, will never encounter.
-For many, this is the first and sometimes only place that they may encounter the rich biodiversity of the Pacific Ocean.
+For many Oregonians, exploring rocky shores is often the first and sometimes only place they may encounter the rich biodiversity of the Pacific Ocean.
 Providing a living classroom like no other marine ecosystem can, coastal rocky habitats inspire a sense of wonder and spark curiosity in children and adults alike.

-The Oregon coast has long supported the educational mission of schools, aquariums, universities, and life-long learners.
-Rocky habitats are living laboratories which host a suite of these institutions throughout the year.
+The Oregon Coast has long supported the educational mission of schools, aquariums, universities, and life-long learners.
+Rocky habitats are living laboratories which host a suite of these institutions year-round.
 Educational programs directly aid the management efforts of these diverse and fragile rocky ecosystems by helping to instill knowledge and a stewardship ethic.